Used (2025) BYD Seal Design 313 HP | Good price

 Used BYD Seal

-Factors that affect the appreciation of a BYD Seal:
+Factors that affect the depreciation of a BYD Seal:

-Appreciation is an important part of calculating the total value of owning a BYD Seal.
-In addition to the monthly appreciation of £43, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly value.
+Depreciation is an important part of calculating the total cost of owning a BYD Seal.
+In addition to the monthly depreciation of £358, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly cost.

 The data is based on the cars currently listed on AutoUncle